Lammy ‘not informed of key details’ when questioned about prisoner release error

 The Ministry of Justice (MoJ) has defended the Deputy Prime Minister, after he failed to answer questions about the mistaken release of 24-year-old Algerian national Brahim Kaddour-Cherif from HMP Wandsworth, despite having been informed about the case.

-Mr Lammy refused to confirm four times at Deputy Prime Minister’s Questions whether any any more asylum seekers had been wrongly released since Hadush Kebatu.
+Mr Lammy refused to confirm repeatedly at Deputy Prime Minister’s Questions whether any any more asylum seekers had been wrongly released since Hadush Kebatu, the now-deported migrant at the heart of protests in Epping, Essex.

-Kebatu was the migrant at the heart of protests in Epping, Essex, who was was wrongly released from HMP Chelmsford on October 24, and has since been apprehended and deported to Ethiopia.
+The Times reported that Mr Lammy later rejected calls to return to the despatch box to make a statement to MPs on the mistaken release, despite a request from Commons Speaker Sir Lindsay Hoyle.

+The newspaper said the Deputy PM was advised it would be “career suicide” for him or another minister to return to the Commons.

 Mr Lammy is understood to have found out about the error in Kaddour-Cherif’s case overnight, it is understood.